alan-turing-institute/climate-informatics-2024/submit.md

 ## Presentation formats

-We welcome submission of your research for presentation at CI2024!
+We welcome submission of your research for presentation at CI2024, and proposals for panel discussions!

+### Panel disucssion proposals
+Panel discussions are best suited for emerging topics that are broadly relevant to the community and would benefit from inviting a diverse group (3-5) of practitioners to share their perspectives to provoke community discussion.
+Past panel topics include uncertainty and trust, enhancing the diversity of the community, and reproducibility.

+You will be asked to provide an abstract, nominate panelists (3-5) and a moderator, and identify a format (in-person, remote or hybrid).

+**Submit your panel discussion proposal via [Microsoft Conference Management Toolkit (CMT)](https://cmt3.research.microsoft.com/CI2024).
+All submissions should be made by **_2nd February 2024 (Anywhere on Earth [AoE])_**.

+### Research submissions
-Submissions will be considered for presentation as posters and short talks.
-Key note presenters will be nominated by the [Organising committee](../team#local-organising-committee) and approved by the [Steering Group](../team#steering-group).
+Research submissions will be considered for presentation as posters and short talks.
+Keynote presenters will be nominated by the [Organising committee](../team#local-organising-committee) and approved by the [Steering Group](../team#steering-group).

 The material submitted should relate directly to Climate Informatics as a topic.
 This can include algorithms with potential application in geosciences, or datasets and physical problems which pose a specific problem in geosciences.
 We particularly welcome submissions applying  machine/deep learning and advanced statistics to a climate-related issue.

-## Submission types
+**Submit your research via [Microsoft Conference Management Toolkit (CMT)](https://cmt3.research.microsoft.com/CI2024).
+All submissions should be made by **_2nd February 2024 (Anywhere on Earth [AoE])_**.

+#### Research submission types

 Aligned with the [Environmental Data Science](https://www.cambridge.org/core/journals/environmental-data-science) journal, where [conference proceedings will be published](#publication-of-conference-proceedings), we invite submissions which fit into one of the four types: